 Economic diplomacy or innovation diplomacy?

 It’s hard to overstate the importance of startups.
 Founders are the next generation of business leaders.
-But the migration patterns of Indonesians suggest the future of Australia-Indonesia business relations – much like their past – might be underwhelming.
+But the migration patterns of Indonesian entrepreneurs suggests the future of Australia-Indonesia business relations – much like their past – might be underwhelming.

 If Australia is serious about deepening economic ties with Indonesia, it needs to better connect our two startup ecosystems.
 This would require a fundamental shift in Australia’s export-centric economic diplomacy, which has historically asked ‘what can we sell to Indonesia?’
 This myopic focus on trade is becoming outdated in a world where innovation is now the engine room of prosperity, soft power and strategic influence.